“The bags under my eyes are designer!”

 Also the most important part is to always duck outside and check the makeup under natural light.
 Shops will often use fluorescent lighting which will skew the colours and your complexion.
 Rule of thumb is if you can see the makeup sitting on your skin, it’s not the right shade for you.

-Are you ready to cover up those bags?
+Are you ready to cover up those under eye bags?
 It’s time to hide these bad boys.

 1. First, put a couple of spoons into your freezer and leave them there for around half an hour.